neeffect/kure-potlin/README.md

 }
 ```

-c) optionally, you can reconfigure this plugin by adding this to your custom `detekt.yaml`:
+c) optionally, you can reconfigure plugin by adding this to your custom `detekt.yaml`:
 ```yaml
 impure:
   active: true